dhennessy/PAPasscode/README.md

 ## Changelog

+### 1.0
+ *  Update to support auto-layout and change UI to match iOS 7 styling.
+Note that if you require support for iOS 6, you should stick with version 0.3.

 ### 0.3
  *  The `PAPasscodeViewControllerDidCancel:` delegate method is now optional.
 If missing, then the Cancel button will be removed.